 speaker

 Yeah, Dave, good morning.
 Thank you for your question.
-I would, I think I stated it a couple of minutes ago.
+I think I stated it a couple of minutes ago.
 We definitely believe that personal mobility is stabilizing.
-So while it may still be somewhat negative in Q4, the inventory, general inventory and inventory of our customers is bottoming out and normalizing.
+So while it may still be somewhat negative in Q4, the channel inventory and inventory of our customers is bottoming out and normalizing.
 So we anticipate that personal mobility will resume growth in 2025.
-I would say that ag and commercial construction is still reasonably negative.
-And you probably know it better than I do, but my sense is that there's probably somewhat more pain maybe that's gonna be layered in over the next couple of quarters in ag, particularly before we start seeing some stability in those two end markets.
+I would say that ag and commercial construction is still reasonably negative, and you probably know it better than I do, but my sense is that there's probably somewhat more pain maybe that's going to be layered in over the next couple of quarters in ag, particularly before we start seeing some stability in those two end markets.

 speaker